 Medicine and Dentistry degreesMedicine and Dentistry degrees

 For some programmes certain immunisations are required prior to the start of the course.
 Students should refer to the programme handbook and school office for details.
-There will be no charge to students for immunisation with effect from 2012 entry.

 Disclosure and Barring Service checks